Anxiety Test

 Self-assessment tools are a useful first step, but professional evaluation is essential in many situations.
 Seek help promptly if you experience any of the following:

 Your GP is always a good first point of contact.
 They can conduct a thorough assessment, rule out physical causes, and refer you to appropriate mental health services.
+If sleep disruption is one of your biggest concerns, our Sleep Quality Analyzer can help you organise what has been happening before that appointment.

 Depression is one of the most treatable mental health conditions.
 With the right support, the vast majority of people experience significant improvement.
 Treatment options include: